Inclusion & Diversity

 Colleague support networks

 Our M&S networks were started by our people, for our people and are supported by our central Inclusion & Diversity team.
-They are a great way to meet new colleagues, and offer us the chance to be curious, to listen and learn from others .
+They are a great way to meet new colleagues, and offer us the chance to be curious, to listen and learn from others.
 They also amplify the colleagues voice, helping us understand the experiences of our colleagues and identify opportunities to drive progress together, However you identify, our networks are open and welcoming to all, including champions, allies and supporters.

-The Menopause Network
+Menopause Network

-The Cancer Network
+Cancer Network

-The LGBTQ+ Network
+LGBTQ+ Network

-The Family & Carers Network
+Family & Carers Network

 Click to skip Partners and programmes slider carousel